 Image Source: DigitalMarketer

-You can create an ad by simply selecting the Messenger as an Ad placement while you are customizing it.
+You can create an ad by selecting Messenger as an Ad placement while customizing it.

 These Ads feature CTAs that lead a prospect to a one-to-one conversation with the Facebook page.